spsforks/QB64-Wiki/VAL.md

 ## Example(s)

-*Example 1:* Differences in values returned with QBasic and QB64:
+Differences in values returned with QBasic and QB64:

 ```vb